r-ford/r-ford.github.io/index.md

 (or [sea surface temperature](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019AV000130)), radiative feedbacks, and climate sensitivity.

-In 2021, I completed a BS in applied physics and mathematics at [Stockton University](https://stockton.edu/sciences-math/), where I did some research in computational hydraulics.
+In 2021, I received a BS in applied physics and mathematics from [Stockton University](https://stockton.edu/sciences-math/), where I did some research in computational hydraulics.

 ---